nsrau/azure-docs.it-it/articles/storage/common/storage-security-guide.md

 ms.reviewer: cbrooks
 ms.subservice: common
 ms.openlocfilehash: 15c59a29bff50f13eea104cb436d1a3764f6d713
-ms.sourcegitcommit: 4c3d6c2657ae714f4a042f2c078cf1b0ad20b3a4
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 10/25/2019
+ms.lasthandoff: 11/25/2019
 ms.locfileid: "72926712"
 ---
 # <a name="azure-storage-security-guide"></a>Guida alla sicurezza di Archiviazione di Azure

-Archiviazione di Azure offre un set completo di funzionalità di sicurezza che consentono alle organizzazioni di creare e distribuire applicazioni sicure:
+Azure Storage provides a comprehensive set of security capabilities that together enable organizations to build and deploy secure applications:

-- Tutti i dati (inclusi i metadati) scritti in archiviazione di Azure vengono crittografati automaticamente usando [crittografia del servizio di archiviazione (SSE)](storage-service-encryption.md).
-Per altre informazioni, vedere [annuncio della crittografia predefinita per archiviazione BLOB, file, tabelle e code di Azure](https://azure.microsoft.com/blog/announcing-default-encryption-for-azure-blobs-files-table-and-queue-storage/).
+- All data (including metadata) written to Azure Storage is automatically encrypted using [Storage Service Encryption (SSE)](storage-service-encryption.md).
+For more information, see [Announcing Default Encryption for Azure Blobs, Files, Tables, and Queues Storage](https://azure.microsoft.com/blog/announcing-default-encryption-for-azure-blobs-files-table-and-queue-storage/).
-- Azure Active Directory (Azure AD) e il controllo degli accessi in base al ruolo (RBAC) sono supportati sia per le operazioni di gestione delle risorse che per le operazioni del piano dati:
+- Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) are supported for both resource management operations and data plane operations:
     - È possibile assegnare ruoli Controllo degli accessi in base al ruolo con ambito impostato sull'account di archiviazione alle entità di sicurezza e usare Azure AD per autorizzare le operazioni di gestione delle risorse, ad esempio la gestione delle chiavi.
-    - Azure AD integrazione è supportata per le operazioni sui dati di BLOB e di Accodamento.
-I ruoli RBAC possono essere limitati a una sottoscrizione, a un gruppo di risorse, a un account di archiviazione, a un singolo contenitore o a una coda.
-I ruoli possono essere assegnati a un'entità di sicurezza o a un'identità gestita per le risorse di Azure.
+    - Azure AD integration is supported for blob and queue data operations.
+RBAC roles can be scoped to a subscription, resource group, storage account, individual container or queue.
+Roles can be assigned to a security principal or a managed identity for Azure resources.
 Per altre informazioni, vedere [Autenticare l'accesso ad Archiviazione di Azure tramite Azure Active Directory](storage-auth-aad.md).
-- I dati possono essere protetti in transito tra un'applicazione e Azure usando la [crittografia lato client](../storage-client-side-encryption.md), HTTPS o SMB 3,0.
+- Data can be secured in transit between an application and Azure using [Client-Side Encryption](../storage-client-side-encryption.md), HTTPS, or SMB 3.0.
 - I dischi dati e del sistema operativo usati dalle macchine virtuali di Azure possono essere crittografati con [Crittografia dischi di Azure](../../security/fundamentals/encryption-overview.md).
-- È possibile concedere l'accesso delegato agli oggetti dati in archiviazione di Azure usando una firma di accesso condiviso.
-Per altre informazioni, vedere [concedere l'accesso limitato alle risorse di archiviazione di Azure usando le firme di accesso condiviso (SAS)](storage-sas-overview.md).
+- Delegated access to the data objects in Azure Storage can be granted using a shared access signature.
+For more information, see [Grant limited access to Azure Storage resources using shared access signatures (SAS)](storage-sas-overview.md).
-- La sicurezza a livello di rete tra i componenti dell'applicazione e l'archiviazione può essere abilitata usando il firewall di archiviazione, gli endpoint di servizio o gli endpoint privati.
+- Network-layer security between your application components and storage can be enabled using the storage firewall, service endpoints or private endpoints.

 Questo articolo offre una panoramica di queste funzionalità di sicurezza che possono essere usate con Archiviazione di Azure.
-Sono disponibili collegamenti ad articoli che forniscono ulteriori dettagli su ogni funzionalità.
+Links are provided to articles provide additional details on each capability.

-Ecco le aree descritte in questo articolo:
+Here are the areas covered in this article:

-* [Sicurezza del piano di gestione](#management-plane-security) -protezione dell'accesso a livello di risorsa all'account di archiviazione
+* [Management Plane Security](#management-plane-security) – Securing resource-level access to your Storage Account

-  Il piano di gestione è costituito dalle operazioni usate per gestire l'account di archiviazione.
+  The management plane consists of the operations used to manage your storage account.
 Questa sezione illustra il modello di distribuzione Azure Resource Manager e come usare il controllo degli accessi in base al ruolo per controllare l'accesso agli account di archiviazione.
 Descrive anche la gestione delle chiavi dell'account di archiviazione e come rigenerarle.

-* [Sicurezza di rete](#network-security) -protezione dell'accesso a livello di rete per l'account di archiviazione
+* [Network Security](#network-security) - Securing network-level access to your Storage Account

-  Questa sezione illustra come è possibile proteggere l'accesso a livello di rete agli endpoint dei servizi di archiviazione.
-Viene illustrato come è possibile utilizzare il firewall di archiviazione per consentire l'accesso ai dati da reti virtuali o intervalli di indirizzi IP specifici.
-Illustra anche l'uso degli endpoint di servizio e degli endpoint privati con gli account di archiviazione.
+  This section covers how you can secure the network-level access to the storage services endpoints.
+It discusses how you can use the storage firewall to allow access to your data from specific virtual networks or IP address ranges.
+It also covers the use of service endpoints and private endpoints with storage accounts.

-* [Autorizzazione](#authorization) : autorizzazione dell'accesso ai dati
+* [Authorization](#authorization) – Authorizing access to your data

-  Questa sezione descrive l'accesso agli oggetti dati nell'account di archiviazione, ad esempio BLOB, file, code e tabelle, usando firme di accesso condiviso e criteri di accesso archiviati.
+  This section describes access to the data objects in your Storage account, such as blobs, files, queues, and tables, using Shared Access Signatures and Stored Access Policies.
 Vengono trattate anche le firme di accesso condiviso sia a livello di servizio che di account.
 Viene inoltre spiegato come limitare l'accesso a un indirizzo IP specifico o un intervallo di indirizzi IP, come limitare il protocollo usato per HTTPS e come revocare una firma di accesso condiviso senza attenderne la scadenza.

 * [Crittografia in transito](#encryption-in-transit)

   Questa sezione descrive come proteggere i dati durante il trasferimento da e verso Archiviazione di Azure.
 Vengono illustrati l'uso consigliato di HTTPS e la crittografia usata da SMB 3.0 per le condivisioni file di Azure.
-Verrà inoltre illustrata la crittografia lato client, che consente di crittografare i dati prima del trasferimento nell'archivio e di decrittografare i dati dopo che sono stati trasferiti fuori dallo spazio di archiviazione.
+We will also discuss Client-side Encryption, which enables you to encrypt data before transfer into Storage, and to decrypt the data after it is transferred out of Storage.

 * [Crittografia di dati inattivi](#encryption-at-rest)